 Can I Sue a Home Inspector?

-Home inspectors are impartial third parties who often deliver bad news to prospective home sellers and home buyers — which can cause complaints.
-Most of them will be sued at least once in their careers, but that does not mean they are actually liable.
+Certified home inspectors are impartial third parties who often deliver undesirable news to prospective home sellers and home buyers.
+Naturally, this causes complaints.
+While many home inspectors may encounter a lawsuit during their careers, that doesn't mean they're liable.

 Six Things to Consider Before You Sue a Home Inspector

-Before suing a home inspector, you should ask yourself if your side of the case is strong enough.
+Before suing a home inspector, you must know if your case is strong enough.
 You likely cannot sue them just because the buyer lost interest in the home.

 While the home inspector's report might lead a buyer to walk away from a house, the home inspector usually can't be blamed for the sale falling through.
 Generally, both sides will read the home inspection report, agree on a price, and hopefully move forward with the sale.